xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 Figure 6 displays an example of an DCV containing a single variable 'x'.
 The operations 'op(i)' upon transition are 'x=x+1' for all states.
 That is 'x' is incremented by 1 at each step.
 Let the 'A(x,a)' signify 'A(x)' as it was assigned upon entry into state 'a'.
-The recipe in state 'a' solely restores what has been stored.
+This notation combines the recipe's procedure with its snapshot map.
+In the above example, the recipe in state 'a' solely restores what has been stored.

                R(a) = { x := A(x,a) }                                     (6)